Meditation Hub

 How Morning Autopilot Diminishes Your Day

 Neuroscience research shows that how you use your brain during the first 30 minutes after waking significantly impacts cognitive performance for the rest of the day.
 Upon waking, the brain remains in a state of sleep inertia, taking 20 to 30 minutes to fully awaken.
-Overloading the brain with anxious thoughts or multitasking during this window causes an excessive cortisol awakening response (CAR), leading to fatigue and irritability from mid-morning onward.
+Overloading the brain with anxious thoughts or multitasking during this vulnerable transition causes an excessive cortisol awakening response (CAR), leading to fatigue and irritability from mid-morning onward.

 A Practical Guide to Mindful Morning Preparation